allu1991/allu1991.github.io/README.md

-# Personal portfolio website
+# Personal portfolio website (MOVED)

-This is the GitHub pages -repo for my personal portfolio website.
-Built with React.
-Source code hidden.
+This is the GitHub pages -repo for my old portfolio website.
+Site moved.

 Website link: <a href="https://allu1991.github.io/"><strong>Portfolio »</strong></a>